 A cataract is a clouding of the lens resulting in reduced vision.
 Cataract surgery restores vision and is the most common and successful ophthalmic surgery in the world.
-Due to increasing numbers of type 1 and type 2 diabetics worldwide, the incidence of diabetic cataracts is steadily rising.
-Mechanisms to delay or prevent the development of cataract in diabetic patients remains a challenge.
-Furthermore, patients with diabetes have higher complication rates from cataract surgery.
+Due to increasing numbers of people living with type 1 and type 2 diabetes worldwide, the incidence of cataracts associated with diabetes is steadily rising.
+Mechanisms to delay or prevent the development of cataract in this population remains a challenge.
+Furthermore, people living with diabetes have higher complication rates from cataract surgery.
 Both diabetes and cataract pose an enormous health and economic burden, particularly in developing countries, where diabetes treatment is insufficient and cataract surgery often inaccessible 1.